17 Incredibly Useful Tips for Airbnb Hosts

 Does one of the burners on the stove not work?
 Does the washer require a specific four-step process to get the door safely open without breaking it and locking your clothes inside (another true story)?

-Give your guests a step-by-step guide.
-They’ll appreciate it, you’ll both worry less, and the visit will go more smoothly.
+Your guests will appreciate the clarity, you’ll both worry less, and the visit will go more smoothly.

 Provide local information.